QuantumSavory/QuantumClifford.jl/docs/src/mixed.md

 + ZZ
 ```

-- **From `Stabilizer` (Canonicalization):** Given a `Stabilizer` object (which
+- **From `Stabilizer` (Canonicalization):** Given a `Stabilizer` object
-may have fewer rows than columns), perform the necessary canonicalization to
+(whichmay have fewer rows than columns), perform the necessary
-determine the corresponding destabilizer and logical operators, resulting
+canonicalization to determine the corresponding destabilizer and
-in a complete MixedDestabilizer object.
+logical operators, resulting in a complete MixedDestabilizer object.

 ```jldoctest mix
 julia> s = S"-XXX